JMG30/flight_planner/README.md

 QGIS plugin for planning photogrammetric flights.

 Plugin consists of two parts:
-1. designing of photogrammetric flight plan.
+1. design of photogrammetric flight plan.
 User needs to provide:
    - camera parameters (focal length, sensor pixel size, number of pixels along/across track),
    - desirable GSD,
    - maximum and minimum terrain heights in the Area of Interest,
    - two margins of exceeding photos outside the AoI.

-   If the user loads the DTM in raster format, the plugin allows to choose from two additional methods of flight altitude planning (except to the basic method 'one common altitude for the entire project'):
+   If user loads the DTM, the plugin allows to choose from two additional methods of flight altitude planning (except to the basic method 'one common altitude for the entire project'):
    - altitude for each strip,